-- 1 Create a logical token. - 2 Write one or more shares of this token onto software tokens. - 3 For each key the user will require, export the key as a key blob under this token.
+- 1. Create a logical token. - 2.
+Write one or more shares of this token onto software tokens. - 3.
+For each key the user will require, export the key as a key blob under this token. - 4.
+Give the user any pass phrases used and the key blob.